 Fish and Chips With Pickle Dipping Sauce

-This simple recipe for Fish and Chips with Pickle Dipping Sauce has the cod and French fries being baked in the oven.
-It definitely fills the bill for a delicious and fairly healthy way to eat fish and fries.
-Plus, baking the fish also helps eliminate fishy or frying oil odors.
+I seldom cook fish at home.
+I usually end up overcooking it and I don’t like the way the house smells if I deep-fry it.
+This simple recipe for Fish and Chips With Pickle Dipping Sauce has the cod and potatoes baked in the oven, which helps eliminate those fishy frying oil odors.
+It also fits the bill for a delicious and fairly healthy way to eat fish and fries.

 The recipe is just as tasty as what a restaurant would serve.
-Even the dipping sauce which is made with reduced fat sour cream instead of mayonnaise helps lower the calorie count.
-I'm sure you could make this with haddock or tilapia but I really enjoyed the mild taste and flakiness of the cod.
+Even the dipping sauce, which is made with reduced-fat sour cream instead of mayonnaise, helps lower the calorie count.
+I’m sure you could make this with haddock or tilapia but I really enjoyed the mild taste and flakiness of the cod.

 This meal can easily be made on a weeknight.
 Start to finish, it was done in about an hour.